The Amhara (Amara) People of Ethiopia

 The basic ancestry of the Amhara is Semitic, as is their language.
 But they became a unique people as they intermarried and absorbed some of the Cushitic peoples who preceded them in this area.
 There was a strong Oromo strain in the royal family and nobles.
 The Amhara features are similar to the southern Arabs, olive to brown skin, with fine features and dark circles around the eyes.
 Most sources say the name comes from the word amari, meaning "pleasing, agreeable, beautiful and gracious."

 The national and ethnic identity of the Amhara has been strongly intertwined with a form of the Christian faith since about 350 CE, when Syrian (Nestorian) Christianity was introduced to the royal family by a young Syrian sailor.
-After the Royal Family accepted the new faith, they requested missionaries from Syria and later developed ties with the Egyptian Church, hence the inclusion of the term Coptic (Egyptian) in the name of the Ethiopian Coptic Orthodox Church since early times.
+After the Royal Family accepted the new faith, they requested missionaries from Syria and later developed ties with the Egyptian Church, hence the inclusion of the term Coptic (Egyptian) in the name of the Ethiopian Coptic Orthodox Church from early times until 1959, when it was granted autocephaly.

 Amharic, the language of the Amhara, shows its Semitic origin both in its alphabet and words shared with Hebrew and Arabic.
 Amharic is descended from Ge'ez, a language extinct since the middle ages.
 Ge'ez developed from the original Sabaean language, changing through the influence of the non-Semitic languages of the earlier peoples.
 The Bible is still read in Ge'ez in the Coptic Church.
 A modern translation is available now in Amharic.